Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Export sidecar publication is local-material only.
 A node may publish only the verified export signatures it actually has locally, and only for `ttEXPORT` transactions in the consensus candidate set.
+Peer-advertised export roots are used for quorum alignment; they do not reconstruct missing signature material.
-A fetched export sidecar may be merged into `ExportSigCollector` only after active-view and signature checks, but the collector is still only a cache.
-The accepted sidecar root, once quorum-aligned, is the source for the ledger witness.
+The accepted local snapshot root, once quorum-aligned, is the source for the ledger witness.
+A node that cannot materialize the accepted quorum witness locally retries or expires the export and follows the quorum ledger later through normal validation if other validators built the witness.
 `ttEXPORT_SIGNATURES` is the export signature witness interface.
 Network mode derives it from the accepted `exportSigSetHash` sidecar snapshot; standalone/dev helpers may synthesize the same witness from the local validator key.
 The pseudo